monoclonalAb/static_website/src/blog/001_group_theory/group_theory.md

 In fact, it has been proven that each permutation correlates to a well-known group, $A_{15}$ (or the [alternating group](https://en.wikipedia.org/wiki/Alternating_group) of degree 15), which is a finite set that consists of all the even permutations in the corresponding finite symmetric group.
-You can read more about this topic [here](https://web.archive.org/web/20210107214840/https://faculty.etsu.edu/beelerr/fifteen-supp.pdf).
+You can read more about the fifteen puzzle and its relation to the alternating group of degree 15 [here](https://web.archive.org/web/20210107214840/https://faculty.etsu.edu/beelerr/fifteen-supp.pdf).

-## In summary:
+## In summary<span>:</span>

 ::: list
 - Groups Theory aims to abstract the conecpt of symmetry, providing a framework to study and compare symmetric properties without dealing with objects physical properties
 - Symmetry is a transformation that aims to preserve an object's structure, and is pervasive across many fields in science
 - Applications of Group Theory can uncover patterns everywhere (Rubik's Cube, 15 Puzzle etc.)
-- Blogging is hard
+- Blogging is hard (and it is probably a bad idea to source information from Wikipedia)
 :::

 [^1]: In fact, the reason that mathematicians have thought of devising a formal definition for groups in the first place goes to show how useful they are.

-[^2]: The other reason might just be due to time limitations... whole undergraduate courses take me a long time to digest...
+[^2]: The other half might just be due to time limitations... whole undergraduate courses take me a long time to digest...